TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-04-18-symfony-4-2-is-used-2-times-more-than-symfony-3-4.md

 - The most **downloaded packages is `cakephp/chronos`** - with 290 045 downloads/month.
 Next packages have only 60-70 000 downloads.

 ## Nette slowly Adopting

 - The backbone for applications - [`nette/application`](/package-downloads-by-version/#nette-application) - **has only 4 % adoption**.
-No surprise there, since Nette 3.0 was released only on April 2nd 2019.
+No surprise there, since Nette 3.0 was released only on April 2nd, 2019.
 Keep updating!

+Here are [data to this day](https://github.com/TomasVotruba/tomasvotruba.cz/blob/6c9df3aa834a213ea1a94d619f4cbc1564ff727e/source/_data/generated/vendor_packages_by_version.yaml), I wonder how they change in 6 months.

 <br>

 This is just the tip of the iceberg that caught my eyes.

-[Check all the results here](/package-downloads-by-version/) and discover more interesting details about your favorite framework.
+**[Check the full table](/package-downloads-by-version/)** and discover more interesting details about your favorite framework.

 <br>